Army of the Two Sicilies: Charles de Bourbon

-1734, the year in which the expeditionary force of Charles de Bourbon conquered the Neapolitan provinces and the following year the kingdom of Sicily, tearing them from the Austrian viceroyalty, also marked the creation of the first entirely "national" regiments, flanked by the foreign regiments with which infante don Carlo had descended in Italy.
+1734, the year in which the expeditionary force of Charles of Bourbon conquered the Neapolitan provinces and the following year the Kingdom of Sicily, tearing them from the Austrian viceroyalty, also marked the creation of the first entirely "national" regiments, flanked by the Spanish regiments with which Infante Don Carlo had descended in Italy.

 The story of this army naturally fits into the same space of time in which the dynasty of which it was supported lived: from 1734 to 1861.
-However, following the restoration and establishment in December 1816 of the Kingdom of the Two Sicilies with the formal merger of the two kingdoms, this armed force was deeply reorganized, incorporating also the elements of the Neapolitan army of the Napoleonic age.
-This historically led to resentment from Sicilian members of the army, and caused many of them to join rebels during the Sicilian 1848 revolution.
+However, following the establishment in December 1816 of the Kingdom of the Two Sicilies with the formal merger of the two kingdoms of Naples and Sicily, this armed force was deeply reorganized, incorporating also the elements of the Neapolitan army of the Napoleonic age.
+This historically led to resentment from Sicilian members of the army, and caused many of them to join rebels during the Sicilian revolution of 1848.
 From 1817, therefore, the official name of Royal Army of His Majesty the King of the Kingdom of the Two Sicilies was adopted; the latter, together with the Army of the Sea, constituted the armed forces of the Kingdom of the Two Sicilies.

 Economic treatment

 The officers' salaries consisted of a monthly "penny" which included "housing and furniture", and an "supersold" varying according to the weapon or body to which they belonged.
 The "penny" was subject to a 2% withholding tax which helped to form the pension fund.
 After 40 years of service, or at the age of 60, it was therefore possible to obtain withdrawal, with a pension equal to the entire simple "penny".
 Of course, the officer could also retire early for health reasons: in this case the pension was paid in a reduced form, depending on the length of service.
 The minimum salary for an officer corresponded to 23 ducats per month (bishop of the line infantry), the maximum salary instead corresponded to 290 ducats per month (lieutenant general).
-In due proportion, Real Army officers generally had slightly better economic treatment, in every respect, than the parigrade of the Sardinian Army.
+In due proportion, Royal Army officers generally had slightly better economic treatment, in every respect, than the same ranks of the Sardinian Army.